 Strangely, the music is quite powerful, even though we don't understand the words being sung.
 Moses explains afterward the songs are religious in nature.
 I found it to be a moving experience.
 Marnie had the same reaction.

 The rain continues this morning, but not with nearly the intensity of yesterday afternoon.
 However, so much rain has fallen, the Sand River is dramatically swollen, the bridge is flooded, and the Land Rover can't cross to the other side.
 Since 90 percent of Mala Mala land is on the other side, our sightsighting opportunities are severely restricted.

 We start out nevertheless.
 Once again, animals are few and far between.
-Impala (of course), a few other antelope, and 150 yards or so away: a rhino.
+Impala (of course), a few other antelope, this giraffe (photo), and some 150 yards or so away: a rhino.
 Not very exciting stuff.
 So we return to camp early: shortly after 8 a.m.

 Breakfast is served around 9:00.
 Then there's time for a nap, and I jump at the opportunity!

 Lunch is served about 1:30.
 Then there's more time for a nap.
 And I jump once more.

 For the afternoon drive the weather is improved, but the game viewing isn't.
 There are no exciting encounters like we had earlier.